War Eagle: War Eagle V (1981–1986)

-War Eagle VI (1986-2006)
+War Eagle VI (1986–2006)

 The eagle trainers began working soon after the unexpected death of War Eagle V to find a new golden eagle.
 The Auburn University Alumni Association and many Auburn alumni contributed to the effort and a new eagle was located at the Tennessee Valley Authority Raptor Rehabilitation Facility in Land Between The Lakes, Kentucky.
 Trainers made the trip to the facility to receive Auburn's new mascot.
 The bird originally came from St. Louis, Missouri, where she was seized by Federal agents as part of an illegal breeding operation and brought to Kentucky by wildlife biologist, Robert D. Smith, who managed the Bald Eagle and Osprey programs at Land Between the Lakes and just happened to have a son at Auburn.
 Like War Eagle V, she was under the stewardship of the U.S. Government under the provisions of the Endangered Species Act and was on loan to the Auburn University College of Veterinary Medicine.
 She arrived in Auburn on October 8, 1986 at an age of six years.
 Like the two eagles before her, she was cared for by the members of Alpha Phi Omega and nicknamed Tiger.

-In 2000, day-to-day care of War Eagle VI was turned over to the Southeastern Raptor Center, ending the 40-year program of care by Alpha Phi Omega.
-Shortly thereafter, the bird was moved from the Hamer Aviary to the Southeastern Raptor center.
+In 2000, day-to-day care of War Eagle VI was turned over to the Auburn University Raptor Center, ending the 40-year program of care by Alpha Phi Omega.
+Shortly thereafter, the bird was moved from the Hamer Aviary to the Auburn University Raptor center.
 The Hamer Aviary was torn down in the summer of 2003.